docusign/OpenAPI-Specifications/DocuSign-Extensions.md

-# DocuSign Vendor specific Extensions
+# Docusign Vendor specific Extensions

 The Swagger and OpenAPI specifications enable vendor specific extensions throughout Swagger files.
 The extensions must start with the letter x.
-All DocuSign extensions start with `x-ds-`.
+All Docusign extensions start with `x-ds-`.

 ## Categories, Resources, Methods
 The OpenAPI specification does not focus on the idea of resources for APIs.
 In particular, the OpenAPI `tags` element can be used to add multiple tags to a method.

-DocuSign assigns each method to exactly one **resource**.
+Docusign assigns each method to exactly one **resource**.
 Resources are usually plural nouns.
 They start with a capital letter.

 Methods are verbs.
 They are lower case.